AllTheMods/alltheguides/docs/help/faq.md

 - **Allocate**: The amount of ram assigned to minecraft. _By default it's always set to 4Gb or lower, and some modpack requires more._

 ---

+### Failed To Authenticate

+???
+Info

+    Authentication errors can be caused by numerous reasons.
+TL;TD here's some things you can try/check.

+    - Restarting Networking (Unplugging router/modem ("Internet Box(es)")).
+    - Are you using or have **Hamachi** installed?
+If installed but not using, this could be a culprit.
+    - IPv6 issues.
+        - Setting this Java argument to force IPv4 `-Djava.net.preferIPv4Stack=true`
+        - Disabling "Internet Protocol Version 6 (TCP/IPv6)" in/on Adapter Settings in Network and Sharing Center.
+    - Flushing DNS > Command Prompt > `ipconfig /flushdns`
+    - Firewall / DDoS protection (Modded MC can potentially flood network with packets considering to be an attack and blocking a specific server ip/inbound connections).

 ### Modpack Crashes (At Beginning)